isaif/polybar-wifi-ramp-icons/README.md

 2. Regenerate your fonts
 `$ fc-cache -f -v`
 3. Verify the installation
-`fc-list | grep -i "wifi"`..
+  `fc-list | grep -i "wifi"`

     You may get an output similar to this
     `/home/saif/.fonts/polybar/DejaVuSansMono-wifi-ramp.ttf: DejaVu Sans Mono wifi ramp:style=wifi-ramp`
     Just ensure that `DejaVuSansMono-wifi-ramp.ttf` is in the output

 ## Usage

 1. First download and install the font.
-2. Add it to your config
+2. Add it to your config.
+See the config below to get the idea.

-Add the following lines to your polybar config.
+## Polybar config

 ```